 Some kayaks aren’t suitable for dogs, so if you’re looking to upgrade or purchase your first boat, you’ll want to find one that will comfortably fit both of you.
 The right type will depend on the size of your dog and how much gear you plan on taking with you.

 You might want a kayak where your dog can ride proudly on the bow, or he might be more comfortable wedged by your feet.
 Take your dog’s personality into account when picking one, too.

 Excitable dogs might do better kept close so you can grab their collar if needed, while a quiet dog who likes to doze would do well sitting on the bow.
 Finding the best dog kayak will really depend on the size of your dog, your budget, and if you are planning on taking another human with you.
-Which is why I prefer my SE 370 over smaller ones as it can accomodate 2 plus 1.
+Which is why I prefer my SE 370 over their smaller one the Sea Eagle 330, as it can accomodate 2 plus 1.

 No matter how much you want to take your dog kayaking, some dogs just don’t have the personality or temperaments to be your kayaking buddy out on the water.
 A very hyperactive dog that has a hard time sitting still might not be able to keep it together for more than a few minutes.